 The Fair Debt Collection Practices Act (FDCPA) is the centerpiece of legal protections for debtors against debt collectors.
-The law was passed in its essential form in 1977, and its goal was to protect debtors against the abuses of debt collectors.
+The law passed in its essential form in 1977, and its goal was to protect debtors against the abuses of debt collectors.
 This article discusses what makes this law great, and some of its limitations.

 The Fair Debt Collection Practices Act